cocos/cocos-engine/README.md

 ### Build

 - If running inside Cocos Creator, the engine will automatically compile and build after the editor window is opened.
+For more instructions on modifying the engine in Cocos Creator, please refer to [Engine Customization Workflow](https://docs.cocos.com/creator/manual/en/advanced-topics/engine-customization.html).
 - Outside the editor, you need to run the following command to build:

   ```bash